-Faculty and Employee Grants-Employees and their dependents admitted to the college become eligible to receive tuition grants (up to a maximum of 150 credit hours) after employment.
+Faculty and Staff Employee Grant-Employees and their dependents admitted to the college become eligible to receive tuition grants (up to a maximum of 150 credit hours) after employment.
 Employees should consult the Fringe Benefits Manual for limitations and other details about these scholarships.
 Dependents of regular part-time employees receive partial grants.
-This grant is not applicable to noncredit continuing studies courses or to fees other than tuition.
+This grant is not applicable to non-credit continuing studies courses or to fees other than tuition.
 It is available to be used fall, spring, and summer.
 Faculty and staff wishing to utilize this grant should obtain the required form from Human Resources to determine eligibility and further information from the Student Financial Services Office.
 A tuition grant is available for graduate course work and is limited to faculty/employees and spouses.
-This grant requires the student to maintain a GPA of 2.0 or higher.
+This grant requires the student to maintain a GPA of 2.0 or higher and meet Satisfactory Academic Progress.

 Faculty and Staff Children Exchange Program (FACHEX)-This is a four-year undergraduate tuition remission program for children of full-time faculty, administrators, and staff at twenty-six participating Jesuit universities and colleges.
 The tuition remission pertains to regular sessions of full-time enrollment, fall and spring only.
 There are no waivers for summer session tuition.
-Faculty and staff wishing to utilize this program should consult the Fringe Benefits Manual for limitations and other details, and should contact the Senior Associate Director of Admissions, Spring Hill's FACHEX coordinator.
-Since FACHEX positions available are very limited, interested applicants need to apply in the fall of their senior year in high school.
+Faculty and staff wishing to utilize this program should consult the Fringe Benefits Manual for limitations and other details or contact Spring Hill's FACHEX coordinator.
+Since FACHEX positions are very limited, interested applicants need to apply in the fall of their senior year in high school.
 FACHEX supersedes any other institutional award (i.e., athletics, academics, visit and legacy grants).
-This program requires the student to maintain a GPA of 2.0 or higher.
+This program requires the student to maintain a GPA of 2.0 or higher and meet Satisfactory Academic Progress.

 Catholic College Tuition Exchange Program (CCTE)-This is a four-year undergraduate tuition remission program for children of full-time faculty and staff at participating Catholic colleges.
-This program operates under the same guidelines as the FACHEX program.
-This program requires the student to maintain a GPA of 2.0 or higher.
+This program operates under the same guidelines as FACHEX.

 Tuition Exchange Program (TEP)-This is a four-year undergraduate tuition remission program for children of full-time faculty and staff at participating private colleges and universities.
-Same guidelines as FACHEX.
+This program operates under the same guidelines as FACHEX.

 The Council of Independent Colleges (CIC)-This is a four-year undergraduate tuition remission program for children of full-time faculty and staff at participating private colleges and universities.
-Same guidelines as FACHEX.
+This program operates under the same guidelines as FACHEX.

-Family Grants-A scholarship of 10 percent on tuition will be given for each immediate member beyond the first of the same family, provided all are in attendance simultaneously as full-time students and provided the rebate is requested.
-Students who receive the Family Grant will be eligible for the Legacy Grant upon departure of their enrolled family member assuming qualifications for the Legacy Grant are met.
-An annual application is required.
+Family Grant-A scholarship of 10 percent on tuition will be given for each immediate member beyond the first of the same family, provided all are in attendance simultaneously as full-time, undergraduate students and provided the rebate is requested.